 Coronations Disinfection Service in Dhaka Bangladesh, – 01781695325 01719198778, is a leading commercial disinfection company in Bangladesh.
-Operating out of Dhaka, we are using broad-spectrum parricidal misting and fogging technology.
+Operating out of Dhaka, cleaning services we are using broad-spectrum parricidal misting and fogging technology.
 Treatments are also available for residential, F&B/Restaurants and automotive environments.

 Regular disinfectants protect momentarily.
 Our professional disinfection system guarantees 99.99% efficacy while our advanced disinfection service lasts for months*

 Viruses and germs like Human Coronations (OVID-19) can linger on surfaces for up to 6 days.